 The more powerful upgrades are just as reasonably priced—you can get optional self-managed cloud VPS hosting from $5 a month for year one.
 This plan enables you to choose your OS and firewall and then install, configure, and optimize the server in any way you like.

 We were pleased to find that even its managed VPS hosting provided users with root access, enabling a good degree of low-level control.
 You have a choice of OSs, including CentOS, Debian, or Ubuntu, and if you come across any problems during the setup phase, InMotion’s Launch Assist gives you a two-hour time slot with qualified tech support to help you iron out any issues.

 SiteGround takes advanced technical support up a notch.
 If you don’t find what you’re looking for in its standard products, the company can build you a custom solution.
 Its website lists a range of the technologies it can support on its platform, including smart Linux containers, bespoke private clouds, database replication, and advanced technical knowledge of MySQL, PHP, WordPress, Drupal, Apache, Nginx, MongoDB, ElasticSearch, Redis, Memcached, Solr, and others.

-SiteGround’s VPS-style cloud hosting includes a well-defined CentOS system, PostgreSQL, MySQL 5, 5 PHP versions, Apache, Nginx, HHVM, an Exim mail server, a private DNS server setup, and Iptables firewall.
+SiteGround’s VPS-style cloud hosting includes a well-defined CentOS system, PostgreSQL, MySQL 5, 5 PHP versions, Apache, Nginx, HHVM, an Exim mail server, a private DNS setup, and Iptables firewall.
 Everything is pre-installed and managed for your convenience.
-These packages begin at $80 a month plus tax.
+These packages begin at $100 a month plus tax.

 If you decide a dedicated server would best serve your needs, you’ll get some serious extras, including Nginx-based cache options for WordPress, Memcached and HHVM to boost performance, along with Git integration.